RIT-MSD-P21015/matlab_java_api/README.md

 * TestData.java
 * TestDataManager.java

 Java's serialization library also relies on the 'package' that these classes identify with.
 To make things simple, the package is essentially the folder that the file resides in.
-On the phone, these files are under the folder `com/example/logintest/data/sensors/`, so the directory structure was copied in this Matlab project. **If the files change on the phone, they MUST change in this project or the program will NOT work.**
+On the phone, these files are under the folder `com/example/logintest/data/sensors/`, so the directory structure was copied in this Matlab project. **If the files change on the phone, they MUST match in this project or the program will NOT work.**